Doctor’s Orders

 Smack.

-“Honestly, Patricia,” came the reply, firm but unhurried.
+“Honestly, Patricia,” came the reply, firm and unhurried.
 “Dr Blythe knows what he's doing.
-This is for your own good.”
+Remember, this is for your own good.”

 Smack.
 Smack.